murindwaz/The-G.O.D-project/README.md

 Commit code?
 ========================

-Essential stuff to know.
+You code?
+In what is this built on.

 * PHP 5.3
 * Symfony 2 as the polling engine
 * Git hosted on Git hub for source control
 * Vanilla forum as the discussion engine

-Commit your proposal on the https://github.com/siegfried1e/The-G.O.D-project on the develop branch.
+Commit your code proposal on the https://github.com/siegfried1e/The-G.O.D-project on the develop branch.

 Official version is hosted on http://godproject.devlabmtl.org/, we take care of the deployment